ukaea-rse-training/2022-05-17-ukaea-int-soft-dev/index.md

 {% elsif site.carpentry == "incubator" %}
 First off, please check the "Setup" page of
 [the lesson site]({{ site.incubator_lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.
+We recommend that you use your work laptop for the course and run the software required directly on that.
+We appreciate that some participants will work on Linux clusters on a regular basis (e.g. freia, heimdall, cumulus) and will therefore want to do the course work from there.
+Whilst this is possible, the overhead to get this working for everyone has proven to be too much in the short time allotted for the course.
+If you are already set up on one of these clusters with a functioning IDE connected remotely, then please do feel free to use that, but be aware our support for you will be limited.

 >## Some notes for UKAEA Windows users
 >